gordonbrander/spellcaster/README.md

 document.body.append(view)
 ```

 What's going on here?
-To make sense of this, let's start this minimal component using only signals and vanilla JS.
+To make sense of this, let's build a minimal component using only signals and vanilla JS.

 ```js
 const [title, setTitle] = signal('Untitled')